 Chapel is a primary means of spiritual and communal formation by the Word of God and the sacraments, following a pattern of “gathering, proclaiming, and communing.”
 Planned by the Chapel Committee, services are led by a variety of students, faculty, pastors, and staff.
 Seminary chapel is open to all North Park community members.
 Services are also streamed so our distance and cohort students have access to worship along with us.

 Chapel will be followed by a community meal at 5:45 each week in Olsson Lounge, Nyvall Hall.

 Community Prayer (and coffee)

 Tuesday at 10:45 in Olsson Lounge, Nyvall Hall

 Each Tuesday the community will gather for Morning Prayer.
 This is led by various members of the community who will shape our time together.
 We focus on community needs and beyond as well as enjoying coffee/tea together following our prayer.

 Open daily in Isaacson Chapel, Nyvall Hall

-Isaacson Chapel’s prayer room is open daily for private or group prayer and meditation.
-It is also used for spiritual direction throughout the week.
+This space is available for private or group prayer and meditation.
+The prayer room is also used for spiritual direction throughout the week.

-Collegelife is a communal evening worship experience designed to help the North Park community learn and live out what it means to follow Christ.
-Through the arts, practical teachings, and the opportunity to respond, these services seek to bring a Christian perspective to the real-life issues students face.
+Collegelife is an evening worship experience designed to help the North Park undergraduate community learn and live out what it means to follow Christ.
+Through the arts and practical teachings, these services seek to bring a Christian perspective to the real-life issues that students face.
+All are welcome.